Self-reliant India: PM Modi emphasises on India's five pillars

 PM Modi addresses nation: Five key takeaways from his speech

-He noted that this package, taken together with earlier announcements by the government during COVID crisis and decisions taken by RBI, is to the tune of Rs 20 lakh crore, which is equivalent to almost 10% of India's GDP.
+He noted that this package, taken together with earlier announcements by the government during COVID crisis and decisions taken by RBI, is to the tune of Rs 20 lakh crore, which is equivalent to almost 10 per cent of India's GDP.

 He said that the package will provide a much needed boost towards achieving 'Atmanirbhar Bharat'.